jsloan117/docker-openvpn-client/docs/supported-providers.md

 | Private Internet Access | `PIA`                             |
 | VyprVpn                 | `VYPRVPN`                         |

-## External Providers
+## External providers

+---

 These providers are fetched from [config repo](https://github.com/haugene/vpn-configs-contrib) on startup.
 They have to be manually updated in that repo when the provider changes them.

 If you don't see your provider in the below list, check the config repo above.
 Still don't see your provider?
-Open a PR to add it.
+Open a [:fontawesome-solid-code-pull-request:](https://github.com/haugene/vpn-configs-contrib/pulls) to add it.

 | Provider Name   | Config Value (`OPENVPN_PROVIDER`) |
 | :-------------- | :-------------------------------- |